 Oil Sampling – Consistency is key!

 Let’s think about a turbine system and taking a sample from one of these systems.
-A gas turbine may be connected to compressors, gearboxes and other small assets.
+A gas turbine may be connected to compressors, gearboxes, and other small assets.
 Thus, if we’re trying to monitor the internal condition of the turbine, we need to ensure that the sample we obtain is representative of the system.
-As such, it is critical that a sample is taken from a turbulent area (or an area which is not a dead zone).
+As such, it is critical that a sample is taken from a turbulent area (or an area that is not a dead zone).
 Samples should also be taken upstream of the filters (this ensures that any debris or contaminants are not filtered out and can be examined) and downstream of components.

-If we are sampling from a closed loop system, we need to remember to label the sampling points and ensure that the samples are taken with consistency.
+If we are sampling from a closed-loop system, we need to remember to label the sampling points and ensure that the samples are taken with consistency.
 Data trending is one of the main aspects of oil analysis.
-When reading oil analysis reports, it is usually compared to the last report/s to determine if there was any progression of contaminants, wear metals or even additive packages.
-Thus, if someone samples upstream of the filter and component for one sample but then samples downstream of the filter and component for the follow up sample, there can be a big difference in the results leading to misconceptions about the condition of the equipment.
+When reading oil analysis reports, it is usually compared to the last report/s to determine if there was any progression of contaminants, wear metals, or even additive packages.
+Thus, if someone samples upstream of the filter and component for one sample but then samples downstream of the filter and component for the follow-up sample, there can be a big difference in the results leading to misconceptions about the condition of the equipment.